17 Fun Things To Do in Algarve, Portugal

 This little country definitely has got it all: breathtakingly green mountains in the North, covered with vines, an almost desert landscape in the Alentejo region and finally the spectacular golden beaches in Algarve.

-As deciding what are the Top Things To Do in Algarve, Portugal might be quite an overwhelming task, I compiled a variety of travel bloggers favorite things to do in Algarve, Portugal.
+Deciding what the top things to do in Algarve, Portugal can be quite an overwhelming task.
+So I compiled a variety of travel bloggers’ favorite things to do in Algarve, Portugal.

 You’ll find a map with all the spots at the end of the post.